-Green economics have become increasingly central to China’s domestic and international politics since it announced its national strategy to build an “ecological civilization” in 2007.
+Green economics have become increasingly central to China’s domestic and international politics since it announced its national strategy to build an “ecological civilisation” in 2007.
 In this interview, the authors of China Goes Green (Polity, 2020) interpret the Chinese state’s approach to environmentalism, how it is being used to reinforce authoritarian control, and the danger of climate overshadowing other critical social and environmental issues.
 With international cooperation on climate desperately wanting, they discuss how EU, US and Chinese climate policies can and should fit together ahead of the 26th UN Climate Change Conference planned for late 2021.

 Clémence Pèlegrin: In China Goes Green, you distinguish between environmental authoritarianism and authoritarian environmentalism.
 Can you explain this difference and how China’s climate politics and policies have evolved?